Intact Fish Skin

-Kerecis has developed the unique, patented Kerecis™ Omega3 fish-skin acellular dermal matrix transplantation technology, where complete acellular fish skin is used for tissue regeneration by transplantation.
-The Kerecis™ Omega3 transplantation technology is used to reconstruct the skin in for example chronic wounds, for hernia repair, breast reconstruction and for dura restoration.
+Wound treatment - Kerecis has developed the unique, patented Kerecis™ Omega3 fish-skin technology, where intact fish skin is used for tissue regeneration by transplantation.
+The Kerecis™ Omega3 transplantation technology is used to reconstruct the skin in for example burn wounds and chronic wounds.
 Other tissue-transplant products are based on tissues of human and porcine origin.
 The Kerecis™ Omega3 fish skin offers improved economics and clinical performance, as well as reduced disease transfer risk and no cultural constraints on usage.

 Damage to the intercelluar material of the skin's corneal layer causes dryness and inflammation. mOmega3™ are proprietary, fish-sourced fatty acids, that restore the health of the corneal layer of the skin in a natural manner benefitting a multitude of abnormal skin conditions such as psoriasis, eczema, dermatitis, keratosis pilaris and pseudofolliculitis.